Training and Development

 A Fellow’s full participation equates to over 100 hours of training and development that would count towards the 160 hours formal training a Fellow must complete during their 2-year fellowship.
 Such training should be documented on their IDP.

 If an agency and Fellow did not have access to the PMF LDP and wanted to obtain similar programming on their own through similar providers, we estimate that based on market analysis it would cost agencies at least $15,000 per individual to provide.
-All PMFs have access to this program as part of the $7,000 reimbursement fee per PMF and there are NO ADDITIONAL COSTS (other than associated travel costs for regional participants to come to two on-site sessions over the two years).
+All PMFs have access to this program as part of the one-time placement fee per PMF and there are NO ADDITIONAL COSTS (other than associated travel costs for regional participants to come to two on-site sessions over the two years).

 Program Overview Highlights